ugoviti/izpbx/README.md

 - Windows host support (need to use docker volume instead local directory path?)

 # BUGS
 - Unpredictable network interface order when running in Multi-Tenant mode.
-As workaround used, the network interface name must be named in lexical order. refs:
+As workaround, used network interface name must be named in lexical order. refs:
   - https://gist.github.com/jfellus/cfee9efc1e8e1baf9d15314f16a46eca
   - https://github.com/moby/moby/issues/20179
 - By default FreePBX use Signature Checking for modules packages, but this make very high delays when reloading FreePBX, so by default is been disabled. refs:
   - https://issues.freepbx.org/browse/FREEPBX-20559
+- No commercial FreePBX modules can be installed
+  - sysadmin rpm module is missing, looking for a solution
+- Missing good EndPoint Manager for automatic phone provisioning
+  - Looking fo a valid solution

 # Quick reference
 - **Developed and maintained by**: